apache/submarine/docs/userdocs/k8s/how-to-use-tensorboard.md

 ## Connect to the tensorboard webpaage

-1. Open the experiment page in the workbench.
+1. Open the experiment page in the workbench, and Click the `TensorBoard` button.

 <img src="../../assets/tensorboard-experiment-page.png">

-2. Click the `tensorboard` button.
+2. Inspect the process on tensorboard page.

 <img src="../../assets/tensorboard-webpage.png">